radujica/IdentifyBookApp/README.md

+NOTE: currently only partially functional.
+Requires a server and there are minor bugs to be fixed (as per TODOs).

 # IdentifyBookApp

 An app which 1) finds identifies a book using the camera or NFC and 2) allows the creation of book lists/displays.
 The project is based on my Bachelor's Thesis.